About: False protections that create more pain

 Will Types will conclude, "I don't need love," and use aggression to overtly control and push away the other.
 Emotion Types will conclude, "If I submit, I'll be safe," and use submission to covertly manipulate the other.
 The Reason Type will conclude, "I don't matter," and use withdrawal to escape the other.

-The Guide calls our defenses “pseudo-solutions,” because they don’t actually work.
-Human beings are well designed to respond in the event of an actual threat.
+The Pathwork Guide calls our defenses "pseudo-solutions," because they don't actually work.
+Human beings are well-designed to respond in the event of an actual threat.
 Adrenaline kicks in and we have an instinctive reaction that narrows our attention and focuses on survival.
-The problem here is that emotional pain is not a real threat.
-Feelings will not kill us.

 Worse yet, the perpetual defending against an illusory enemy activates our physical system to continually produce a fight-or-flight response.
-Over time, the elevated cortisol level in our bodies is actually harmful.
+Over time, the elevated cortisol level in our bodies is indeed harmful.
 If we remain in such an activated state, we are then less able to respond in a real life-threatening event.

 "If I had asked people what they wanted, they would have said faster horses."